-Did you know that 80% of domestic dogs and cats in Australia have untreated dental disease?
+Did you know that 80% of dogs and cats in Australia are silently suffering from painful dental disease?

 Signs of dental disease include:

 - Reluctant to eat hard food or chew